tzeikob/javascript-patterns/control-flow/sequential-iteration/readme.md

 Below you can find various trivial or real-world implementations of this pattern:

 * [Text Processing](text-processing.js): Pass a given phrase through various text processors with callbacks
-* [File Encryption](file-encryption.js): Encrypt the content of a file with callbacks
-* [Accumulator](accumulator.js): Accumulate a list of random even integers with promises
+* [Filter](filter.js): Apply various filters to a given array of strings with promises
 * [Async/await Accumulator](async-accumulator.js): Accumulate a list of random even integers with async/await and promises